Find a Law Firm

 Hinckley and Rugby Solicitor Panel Recently Asked Questions

-I have been looking for conveyancing quotes online.
-Can I be sure that all the law firms that are identified on your website are on the Hinckley and Rugby conveyancing panel?
+I am looking for competitive conveyancing fees.
+Can I be assured that all the law firms that are identified on your site are on the Hinckley and Rugby conveyancing panel?

-The law firms on our directory have assured us via an online form that they are on the Hinckley and Rugby panel and agreed to advise us to take down their listing in the event of removal off of the Hinckley and Rugby panel.
-To date we have not been informed by either a bank or a member of the public that the data about a specific firm being on the Hinckley and Rugby conveyancing panel is not accurate.
+The law firms listed on our site have advised us that they are on the Hinckley and Rugby panel and agreed to advise us to take down their listing in the event of removal off of the Hinckley and Rugby panel.
+To date we have not been informed by either a mortgage company or a member of the public that the data about a specific firm being on the Hinckley and Rugby conveyancing panel is incorrect.

 I am selling my house.
 Does my solicitor have to be on the Hinckley and Rugby conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the Hinckley and Rugby conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.

 I had instructed online solicitors located in Bristol who are on the Hinckley and Rugby solicitor panel.
 They have just invoiced me a separate fee of £195 for the legal aspects of the Hinckley and Rugby mortgage.
 Is this an additional conveyancing fee set by Hinckley and Rugby?